Oblarg/recipes/bread/staple/low-knead-high-hydration.md

 ## Process

 Mix flour, yeast, and salt.
-Add water and stir until thoroughly mixed, to a consistency that resembles stiff lumpy pancake batter.
+Add water and oil.
+Stir until thoroughly mixed, to a consistency that resembles stiff lumpy pancake batter.

 Lightly oil the nonstick pan, and pour the mixture into it.